-As the Chief Executive of Jersey Finance Limited has said there will always be a risk of Jersey being caught up, albeit most unfairly, in any general reaction by the international community, or individual jurisdictions, to the "Panama Papers" revelations.
-However there is much comfort to be drawn from the response of the OECD Secretary General, and others, to the revelations in focusing on Panama as a jurisdiction that has failed to adopt the international standards on transparency and exchange of information in tax matters, standards that are designed to ensure that there is no hiding place for tax evaders and those engaged in abusive tax avoidance.
+Tax secrecy is being swept away by the G20, OECD and EU initiatives on transparency and information exchange with which Jersey is fully committed.
+This commitment is well recognised by the international community.
+The importance of this commitment is reflected in the response of the OECD Secretary General, and others, to the "Panama Papers" revelations in focussing on Panama as a jurisdiction that has failed to adopt the international standards on transparency and exchange of information in tax matters, standards that it is stated are designed to ensure that there is no hiding place for tax evaders and those engaged in abusive tax avoidance.